BenjaminIsaac0111/daedalus/README.md

 ## Speeding up simulations over several LADs by parallelization

 In the previous [section](#run-daedalus-via-command-line), we ran the simulation over one LAD (specified by `--location E08000032`).
-The simulation took around XXX minutes.
+The simulation took around 2 to 3 hours to finish.
 To speed up the simulations over severals LADs, Daedalus can be run in parallel.
 For example, the following command line runs daedalus over five LADs in parallel (note `--process_np` specifies the number of processes to be run in parallel):